Sooneeta/todo-app/README.md

 ### State Management
 - The app uses the Context API to manage global state (`TodoContext`).

-### Styling and UI
-- The app includes custom CSS for styling.

 ### Developed by Sunita Thapa